manuGil/online-core/docs/source/radiometric-ops.rst

 Task 3.6
    Toggle the visibility of the filtered result and compare it with the original landcover layer.
 Confirm that most isolated pixels have disappeared, and that thin lines of pixels surrounded by homogeneous areas also disappeared (e.g. a runway in the Twente Airport).
 The main runway should still be distinguishable.

 .. attention::
    **Question.**
    Can you explain why one of the small runways of the Twente Airport disappeared after applying a majority filter?

 Task 3.7
    Use the **r.neighbor** to compute another mode filter on the *’tm1999_xs_ml_classifciation’* layer.
 This time use neighbourhood of size :math:`5`; which means to apply a 5x5 kernel.
 Compare the result of this filter with the 3x3 majority filter.

 .. attention::
    **Question.**
-   What do you observe when comparing the result of a 3x3 and 5x5 majority filters around the  main runway of the Twente Airport?
+   What do you observe when comparing results of a 3x3 and 5x5 majority filters around the main runway of the Twente Airport?

 Task 3.8
    Experiment with the application of consecutive filters.
 Apply a the 3x3 majority filter to the results of the existing *’3x3 majority’* filter layer.
 Compare these results with the result of applying a single 5x5 majority filter.
 You will notice that the results are not the same.

 .. note::
    **Reflection.**
-   In summary, you should acknowledge that in the case of neighbour operations, the results will change depending on the size of the kernel and the number of time a filter is applied to a input raster.
+   In summary, you should acknowledge that in the case of neighbour operations, the results will change depending on the size of the kernel and the number of time a filter is applied to an input raster.

 --------------------------------------